mpv-player/mpv/DOCS/man/en/af.rst

     To get a full list of available audio filters, see ``--af=help``.

+You can also set defaults for each filter.
+The defaults are applied before the normal filter parameters.

+``--af-defaults=<filter1[=parameter1:parameter2:...],filter2,...>``
+    Set defaults for each filter.

 Audio filters are managed in lists.
 There are a few commands to manage the filter list: